Dissolute Websites

 It turned out that she had been impregnated in her first and only "sexual congress" – at the age of 36 – during a New Year's Eve party given by a squadron of the RAF in Belfast at the beginning of the second world war.
 She was a primary schoolteacher in her early thirties, at Dundonald primary school outside Belfast, where her father had been Principal - as well as a dignitary in Order of Freemasons - and which I eventually attended.
 She never saw her impregnator again.
 She did not even know she was pregnant until about the 4th month.
 It was 1941.
 Travel between Northern Ireland and other parts of the English "United Kingdom" was tightly restricted.

 But Mattie, having tried abortifacients and tumbling downstairs, having tried suicide by swimming towards the Isle of Man - and swimming back again - through her mother's connections with the medical profession (she had been a midwife), got a pass to go to England for unspecified 'medical reasons'.
-There, in some discreet but shameful place in Wokingham, she gave birth to me, fully intending to have me adopted.
+There, in a beautiful but shameful manor-house in Wokingham (Berkshire), she gave birth to me, fully intending to have me adopted.
 Amongst her family and friends, only her own mother knew the situation.

 In the fulness of time, however, I was possibly the only person fooled by the adoption.